brucehart/web-tools/README.md

 Security notes:
 - Sessions use random tokens stored in D1 and set as HttpOnly, Secure, SameSite=Lax cookies.
 - Only `public` pastes appear in listings; `unlisted` require the direct link.
 - When not signed in or not allowed, pastes are saved to `localStorage` only and cannot be shared across devices.
 View a local paste by opening `/pastebin#local=<id>` on the same browser.

 ## Notes
 - MathJax inline delimiters are restricted to `$...$` to avoid conflicts with literal parentheses in text and links; display math supports `$$...$$` and `\[...\]`.
 - Output HTML is sanitized before insertion.
 Be cautious if you change the sanitization step.

- - LLM Cost Calculator (`/llm-cost`)
-  - Enter or paste token usage like: `Token usage: total=17771 input=16418 (+ 61312 cached) output=1353` or `Token usage: total=82603 input=71947 (+ 331776 cached) output=10656 (reasoning 4480)`.
-  - Enter pricing per token, per 1K, or per 1M for input, cached input, output, and reasoning tokens.
- - Save multiple model pricings and load them from a dropdown; stored locally in your browser.
-  - Seeded defaults include common models (e.g., gpt-5, gpt-5 mini, gpt-4o, Claude 3.5).
-Prices are placeholders — update to your provider's current rates.
 ## License
 MIT — see [LICENSE.md](LICENSE.md).